jaredboynton/postman-saml-auth-router/docs/ALTERNATIVE_IMPLEMENTATIONS.md

 ```

 #### What Cannot Be Done
-- ❌ **State machine logic**: IOA rules are stateless event processors
+- ❌ **State machine logic**: IOA rules are stateless event processors ([CrowdStrike IOA Documentation](https://www.crowdstrike.com/en-us/cybersecurity-101/threat-intelligence/ioa-vs-ioc/))
 - ❌ **OAuth timing**: Cannot track 30-second authentication windows
 - ❌ **Parameter analysis**: Cannot parse and sanitize URL parameters
 - ❌ **SSL proxy**: Cannot intercept and re-route HTTPS traffic with SNI
 - ❌ **DNS resolution**: Cannot replicate enterprise DNS handling

 #### Reality Check
 CrowdStrike can **detect** Postman usage and **alert** on it, but cannot **enforce** SAML authentication.
+IOA rules are designed for detecting attack indicators, not managing complex authentication flows.
 Any attempt to block authentication requests would break OAuth continuation and cause 401 errors.

+**Documented Evidence**: CrowdStrike's IOA (Indicators of Attack) system focuses on "detecting the intent of what an attacker is trying to accomplish" but operates as stateless event processors without session memory ([GitHub IOA Rules Examples](https://github.com/cs-shadowbq/blueteam-ioa-rules/)).

 **Success Rate**: ~0% (detection only, no enforcement possible)